aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.30.7 (March 31, 2022) =
+* FIX: Remove the extra "view details" link from the plugins page.

 = Version 2.30.6 (March 31, 2022) =
 * FIX: Remove the Update URI so people can get updates from wordpress.org again.